Khadse quits BJP for NCP; says Fadnavis destroyed his life | Politics

 Khadse lashed out at Fadnavis after quitting the BJP and claimed that the former chief minister instructed the police to implicate him in a fake harassment case.
 Talking about how he "suffered" in the BJP, Khadse said, "The then CM (Fadnavis) instructed police to register FIR against me on false allegation of harassment by a woman.

 He said the case would be withdrawn later.
 Inquiries for corruption was initiated against me in which I came clean."
 Khadse said Fadnavis tried to destroy his (political) life.
-Fadnavis has not yet commented on the charges levelled by Khadse against him.
+Responding to the charges levelled by Khadse against him, Fadnavis (50) said his former BJP colleague was speaking "half truth".

+"If he had complaints about me, he would have told seniors of the party," Fadnavis said.
+Terming Khadse's resignation as unfortunate, Fadnavis said, "It would have been better had he not resigned."
+"I will not speak about this today but will do so at a proper time," Fadnavis said, adding Khadse had painted him a villain while making the allegations against him.

 Maharashtra Chief Minister Uddhav Thackeray said the BJP should think why are its foundation stones coming off when it is reaching the pinnacle of success.
 Thackeray said Khadse is "definitely welcome" to the family of the ruling Maha Vikas Aghadi (MVA) comprising the Shiv Sena, NCP and Congress.